Peace to the Gods and Goddesses of the foundation;

 And mad respect to London;

-For those who have been following for a while it could be asked if the Hebrew God is really as sensual as I claim he is.
+For those who have read from the Godbody Ideology page of this website it might be asked if the Hebrew God is really as sensual as I claim he is.
 They may feel that sensuality, and indeed sexuality, are sinful and therefore shall be abolished from God’s sight.

 Yet the Scriptures tell the very different story of a romantic God longing for his people to return to him.
 “Turn, O backsliding children, saith the Lord; for I am married unto you: and I will take you one of a city, and two of a family, and I will bring you to Zion” (Jeremiah 3: 14).